 - The TA will first show you the emission from hot Hydrogen gas.
 Notice how simple this spectrum is.
 On the attached graphs, make a drawing of the lines you see in the spectrum of hydrogen.
 Be sure to label the graph so you remember which element the spectrum corresponds to.
-(4 points) - Next the TA will show you Helium.
+(4 points) - Next the TA will show you Mercury.
 Notice that this spectrum is more complicated.
-Draw its spectrum on the attached sheet.(4 points) - Depending on which tubes are available, the TA will show you at least 3 more elements.
-Draw and label these spectra on your sheet as well.(4 points)
+Draw its spectrum on the attached sheet.(4 points) - Next the TA will show you Neon.
+Draw and label this spectrum on your sheet as well.(4 points)